_

 In: "If we're feeding it can't we cut power to Decks Twelve to Fourteen?"

 "I already have to slow the process down but it's still feeding on us.
 To stop it we'd have to fully power down everything," B'Elanna replied.
-"It would take half an hour to destroy it that way at it's current size."
+"It would take half an hour to destroy it that way at its current size."

 The Bridge: